 A maintenance reserve project is a major repair or replacement to plant, property, or equipment that is intended to extend its useful life.
-Each project should cost between \$25,000 and \$1.5 million.
-However, a project costing under \$25,000 or over \$1.5 million that meets the criteria may also qualify as a maintenance reserve project if authorized by DPB.
-Contact your DPB analyst with requests for authority to proceed on projects costing under \$25,000 or over \$1.5 million.
+Any project, other than a roof replacement, should cost between \$25,000 and \$2.0 million.
+A roof replacement project may cost up to \$4.0 million.
+However, a project costing under \$25,000 or over the \$2.0 or \$4.0 million limits that meets the criteria may also qualify as a maintenance reserve project if authorized by DPB.
+Contact your DPB analyst with requests for authority to proceed on projects costing under \$25,000 or over the relevant maximum limit.